 - Too much accountability

-- too much exposure of the hidden things in our heart
+- Too much exposure of the hidden things in my heart

 - I can no longer blame others

 - I can no longer excuse myself, while blaming others

 - I can no longer be offended by others

 - I can no longer control others

 - I cannot seek to validate myself, nor my opinion, in order to make me feel better

 - It’s all-together too much surrender of my heart